bravoserver/bravo/docs/faq.rst

 Configuring
 ===========

+When I connect to the server, the client gets an "End of Stream" error and the server log says something about "ConsoleRPCProtocol".
+ You are connecting to the wrong port.

+ Bravo always runs an RPC console by default.
+This console isn't directly accessible from clients.
+In order to connect a client, you must configure a world and connect to that world.
+See the example bravo.ini configuration file for an example of how to configure a world.

 My world is snowy.
 I didn't want this.
  In bravo.ini, change your ``seasons`` list to exclude winter.
 A possible incantation might be the following::